Michaela + Aracely

 Cameron + Elian

-The pair have only been matched for about 10 months but there is already a strong bond between them.
+The pair have only been matched for about 10 months but they already feel a strong bond.
 “I really didn’t know what to expect coming into this program,” Cameron admitted.
 “I was pretty nervous, but what surprised me was how quickly I became immersed and attached to Elian.
 After only a couple of hangouts, I genuinely began thinking of him as my younger brother.
 Granted, that’s not hard when you have someone as likable as Elian as your Little, but the depth of our match is far greater than I ever anticipated.”

 Though Cameron is quick to deny credit for it, the fact that Elian’s academic performance has improved two letter grades since the match began is indicative of the positive impact of their relationship.
 “I’m incredibly lucky to be matched with someone who, when he puts his mind to something, goes above and beyond to get it done,” Cameron explained.